-The reform of the European Emission Trading System (ETS) is one of the cornerstone of the European climate policy and if well implemented, one of the most cost-effective ways to reduce carbon emissions.
-The implementation of the ETS Reform (Phase IV) will be vital in letting us deliver the targets agreed during the Paris COP21 Climate Change Conference.
-Our association is now monitoring and supporting with technical know-how the European Commission in the implementation of important elements of the adopted proposal including new (updated) benchmarks and the possibility to increase production via creeping projects.
+The reform of the European Emission Trading System (ETS) is one of the cornerstones of the European climate policy and, if well implemented, one of the most cost-effective ways to reduce carbon emissions.
+The implementation of the ETS Reform (Phase IV) and revision of the rules in June 2021 will be vital in letting us deliver the targets agreed during the Paris COP21 Climate Change Conference and the EU’s increased ambition for 2030.
+Our association is now monitoring and supporting the European Commission with technical know-how to implement important elements of the adopted proposal, including new (updated) benchmarks and the possibility to increase production via creeping projects.

-Following the adoption of the ETS Phase IV, the indirect carbon cost compensation regime may change as soon as the state aid guidelines will be updated.
+Following the adoption of the ETS Phase IV, the indirect carbon cost compensation regime may change as soon as the State Aid Guidelines are updated.
 Our association represents one of the most electro-intensive industrial sectors (that’s why we are part of the current list of eligible sectors) and the role of our industry is strategic for the entire economy.
-While the risk of carbon leakage has been clearly confirmed by multiple studies and reports, we are providing all the necessary data and evidence to ensure that our sector will get adequate and predictable support for the next decade (2021-2030).
+While multiple studies and reports have clearly confirmed the risk of carbon leakage, we are providing all the necessary data and evidence to ensure that our sector will get adequate and predictable support for the next decade (2021-2030).

 Clean Energy Package: our position recommendations